Pierre-siddall/simulation-systems/source/Reviewers/howtocommit.rst

 **If** your change is known to alter answers, you need to update rose-stem KGO for all affected tests before you commit to the trunk.

-Supporting data is stored in the filesystems of our machines and changes to use will require the reviewer to update those files (BIG DATA).
+Supporting data is stored in the filesystems of our machines and changes to use will require the reviewer to update those files.

-*NB: These instructions are Met Office specific, other sites may manage their KGO differently*
+*NB: These instructions are Met Office specific, other sites may manage their KGO and supporting data differently*

 .. dropdown:: Setup for first KGO install (UM + LFRic Inputs)